José Luis Elías

 José Luis Elías Ávalos (born 8 December 1954) is a Peruvian lawyer and politician.
 He was a congressman of the Republic on two occasions during the parliamentary period 2000–2001 and the parliamentary period 2011–2016.
 He is set to return to Congress after a five-year absence in 2021.

 Biography

 He was born in Ica, Peru, on 8 December 1954, the son of Luis Abraham Elías Ghezzi and Hilda Graciela Ávalos Valdez.
 His brother Miguel Ángel Elías Ávalos was also a Congressman for Ica.

-He completed his primary and secondary studies in his city of Lima graduating from the Great School Unit Our Lady of Guadalupe.
+He completed his primary and secondary studies in his city of Lima graduating from the College of Our Lady of Guadalupe.

 Between 1976 and 1983 he studied law at the Federico Villarreal National University in Lima.
 Since 2002 he was a director of the San Juan Bautista Private University.
 Likewise, he is indicated as owners of large tracts of land in the department of Ica, acquired during his tenure as a Fujimorista congressman.